English Vision Statement

 The Write Stuff

 To enable our children to write effectively and coherently we teach Writing using 'The Write Stuff' approach by Jane Considine.
 This approach is used from Reception to Year 6 and allows children to apply basic skills, vocabulary and grammar knowledge to write effective sentences, which are full of impact and keep the reader interested.
 'The Write Stuff' brings clarity to the mechanics of teaching writing.
-It is introduced though the 'Writing Rainbow', using the three zones of writing:
+It is introduced through the 'Writing Rainbow', using the three zones of writing:

 From 'The Writing Rainbow', lenses are used to support children within their writing journey and to ensure that all children can use them in context as they move through school.